 As you can see structural rigidity is incredibly important.
 Note that it is not taken into account during code design!
 In both examples (table and slab) you would get that each element’s code capacity is ok!
 Only correctly executed FEA could show you that something is off.
 This is one of the reasons why it is worth it to understand this concept.

 There is one last thing that we should consider: you don’t have to use 2 different materials as I did in this example to “get” this effect.

-In essence, rigidity is connected to deformation of the parts but it is not limited to differences in Young modulus – that is simply the easiest example to use!
+In essence, rigidity is connected to the deformation of the parts but it is not limited to differences in Young modulus – that is simply the easiest example to use!
 Equally problematic would be 5 columns standing on foundations and one of the foundations starts to settle (going deeper into the ground as the ground gives in).
-Column does not get shorter, check it might be identical as the other columns… but still, it won’t take any load so everything acts just as I described.
+The column does not get shorter, check it might be identified as the other columns… but still, it won’t take any load so everything acts just as I described.

-It can also happen that something goes instable (buckling).
-The same material, good “foundations” and still element stopped transferring any force!
+It can also happen that something goes unstable (buckling).
+The same material, good “foundations” and still elements stopped transferring any force!

 In truth, structural rigidity can be found everywhere, from weld design (that is a great topic BTW) to silo supports… and of course gummy bears!

-With this all in mind let’s answer the question I started with: “what is structural rigidity and where it influence the design?”
+With this all in mind let’s answer the question I started with: “what is structural rigidity and where it influences the design?”